 Ludwigsburg Christmas Market Hours

-The Ludwigsburg Christmas Market is open daily from 11 am to 9 pm.
+While this year’s market is cancelled, in previous years the Ludwigsburg Christmas Market was open daily from 11 am to 9 pm.

 Ludwigsburg Christmas Market Location

 The Ludwigsburg Christmas Market can be found at the Ludwigsburg Marktplatz, about a 10 minute walk away from the train station.
 This is the city’s main square, designed in the 18th century by Donato Giuseppe Frisoni, and lined with lovely arcade houses and two beautiful Baroque churches.
 As far as market backdrops go, this one is pretty darn magical.